2018 YAA Judges School Scholarship Application--due January 15, 2018

 YAA Mission: The American Morgan Horse Association Young Adult Alliance (YAA) is an organization of 18-40 year-old amateurs and professionals working together to strengthen the Morgan breed.
 Established in 2013, this group was founded to create a platform for young adult members to build relationships, develop professionally, become civically and philanthropically active, and to contribute to the economic success of the Morgan community.

-Subcommittee: Steven Handy, Kelsey Ramsey, Merin Maggi, Amanda Hill, Caleb Noble, and advisor Katie Hodges.
+Subcommittee: Steven Handy, Kelsey Ramsey, Merin Maggi, Amanda Hill, Caleb Noble

 To provide educational options to young adult (21-40) Morgan enthusiasts, both amateur and professional, who are interested in attaining their R Morgan judging card.
 This is an opportunity for young adults to educate themselves on the show ring and develop professionally.